Codecademy/docs/content/java/concepts/arrays/terms/length/length.md

   - 'paths/computer-science'
 ---

 In Java, the **`.length`** property is used to determine the length or size of an array.
-It is a built-in property of arrays and returns an integer value that represents the number of elements in the array.
+It is a built-in property for arrays and returns an integer value that represents the number of elements in the array.

 ## Syntax